elizabethlarkinnelson/PharmacyCounting/README.md

 There is still some work to do by adding another testing suite and refactoring the pharmacycounting.py file.

 I had a great time working on this project.
 Thank you for your consideration.

+Please use a virtual environment to ensure Python 3.6.5 is used as testing and module imports may not work with earlier versions of python

+In root directory:

+Install pip:

+python3 -m pip install --user virtualenv

+Create virutal env:

+python3 -m virtualenv env

+Start virtual env:

+source env/bin/activate